jatkin-wasti/terraform_notes/README.md

 # Terraform
-- Is a HashiCorp product
+- Terraform Is a HashiCorp product (the same company that makes Packer and Vagrant)
-- Uses ingress and egress rules as inbound and outbound rules
-- Increases efficiency by automating the setup on AWS
-- Terraform is an IAC orchestration tool - it allows you to create IAC for deployment on any cloud
+- It's an IAC orchestration tool - it allows you to create IAC for deployment on any cloud, which means it's cloud independent
 - Cloud independent: Gives flexibility to be able to use different software or cloud provider (e.g. Azure, AWS etc) by changing one or two lines, while keeping the rest of the code the same
-- Industry is moving towards multi cloud (using multiple cloud providers to have the same infrastructure on multiple providers to decrease the chance and cost of downtime), similar to a disaster recovery plan
+- This is especially important as the industry is moving towards multi cloud infrastructure (using multiple cloud providers to have the same infrastructure on multiple providers to decrease the chance and cost of downtime)
+    - This functions similarly to a disaster recovery plan
     - If one provider goes down, the traffic can be diverted to the other provider
+- Increases efficiency by automating the setup on AWS
+- Uses ingress and egress rules as inbound and outbound rules
 - Lets you scale up and down as needed
 ![Terraform](images/terraform_diagram.png)
 ## Difference between Ansible and Terraform